 9. What added value services do you offer?

-Recruitment agencies can offer a vast well of help and support.
+Recruitment agencies can offer a vast range of help and support.
 Consider it a budding relationship that starts with the question “What else can they do for you”?
-For example some agencies can help you word your job description in a candidate friendly way.
+For example some agencies can help you write your job description in a candidate friendly way.
 This is a service Copeland offer to our clients.

 10. How much do you charge?